-Street to Trail (S2T) strives to decrease barriers and increase accessibility to the wilderness for marginalized adults in Toronto.
-Through flexible programming, ranging from day hikes to multi-day camping excursions, S2T provides participants the opportunity to build self-confidence and community while simultaneously receiving the physical and mental health benefits of nature.
+Street to Trail (S2T) strives to decrease barriers for marginalized adults in Toronto by increasing their accessibility to nature.
+Through day hikes and multi-day camping excursions outside of the city, S2T enables participants to build self-conﬁdence and community while receiving the physical and mental health beneﬁts of nature.

 What We Do

-We use a partnership model, providing customized hikes to agencies working with homeless and marginally housed adults in Toronto, including Sistering, WoodGreen Community Services, Native Men’s Residence (Na-Me-Res), Houselink Community Homes, West Neighbourhood House, and Homes First Society.
+We use a partnership model, providing customized hikes to agencies working with adults experiencing homelessness and marginalization in Toronto, including Sistering, WoodGreen Community Services, Native Men’s Residence (Na-Me-Res), Houselink Community Homes, West Neighbourhood House, YWCA Toronto, Christie-Ossington Neighbourhood Centre and Homes First Society.

 “You get out onto the trail and it gives people time to think, to clear their heads.
 It gives you a break from whatever may be keeping you down in the city.”